kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 `mu_fair(t)`, it is more computationally complex to adjust the `mu(i,t)` values when a packet arrives or completes virtual service.
 That complexity is:
-- O(n log n), where n is the number of queues, in a straightforward implementation;
+- `O(n log n)`, where n is the number of queues, in a straightforward implementation that sorts the queues by increasing rho and then enumerates them to find the least demanding, if any, that can not get all it wants;
-- O(log n) if the queues are kept in a data structure sorted by `rho(i,t)`.
+- `O((1 + n_delta) * log n)` if the queues are kept in a
+  logarithmic-complexity sorted data structure (such as skip-list or red-black tree) ordered by `rho(i,t)`, `n_delta` is the number of queues that enter or leave the relationship `mu(i,t) == rho(i,t)`, and a pointer to that boundary in the sorted data structure is maintained.
+Note that in a system that stays out of overload, `n_delta` stays zero.
+The same result obtains while the system stays overloaded by a fixed few queues.

 We can keep the same virtual transmission scheduling scheme as in the single-link world --- that is, each queue sends one packet at a time